OneDeadKey/arsenik/README.md

 Installation
 --------------------------------------------------------------------------------

-Starts right now with the keyboard you already have, and install [Kanata with Arsenik configuration](kanata).
+Start right now with the keyboard you already have, and install [Kanata with Arsenik configuration](kanata).

 If you have a programmable keyboard you might want to take a look at the